CVMix/CVMix-src/README.md

 4. cmake $CVMIX\_BASE -DCMAKE\_Fortran\_COMPILER=ifort
    * Specifying a Fortran compiler
 5. cmake $CVMIX\_BASE -DCVMIX\_BUILD\_DRIVER=on
-   * Build the CVMix driver program
+   * Build the CVMix driver program - off by default
 6. cmake $CVMIX\_BASE -DCVMIX\_BUILD\_DRIVER=on CVMIX\_USE\_NetCDF=on
    * Include support for NetCDF in the driver model(1)
    * Note that this requires proper configuration of the installed NetCDF library.
    * Setting NetCDF\_INCLUDE and NetCDF\_LIBRARIES might help.
 7. cmake $CVMIX\_BASE -DCMAKE\_INSTALL\_PREFIX=~/local
-   * Providing installation folder
+   * Providing an installation folder

 Combination of the above commands is possible.